 I have a mechanical Thommen altimeter that was given to me as a 21st birthday present.
 It still works perfectly and I take it on every expedition and use it to give me an idea into what the weather is going to do next.
 I still consult it even now, when I can usually obtain a weather forecast.
 There are a lot of weather forecasts out there – a rise or fall in air pressure is still a very accurate guide as to what will actually happen where you are.

-This year you will be leading the Peak Lenin summit expedition and next year the Triple Peaks of Bolivia trip.
-What tips do you have for those that are keen to take on these challenging climbs?
+In June* you will be leading the Triple Peaks of Bolivia trip.
+What tips do you have for those that are keen to take on this challenging climb?

 Whatever skills and experience the participants can gain in terms of basic rope work, using crampons and an ice-axe, camping in a cold snowy environment and spending time at altitude can all be useful.
 Those coming along on these mountaineering trips should aim to get as fit as possible before the departure and bring a positive attitude and sense of humour along with them.